aral/ar.al-site/content/2019/05/11/the-dos-and-donts-of-tech-regulation/index.md

 The first form of Piece of the Pie Regulation is where governments regulate tech companies because they want access to their data, algorithms, and platforms for their own surveillance, policing, and censorship desires.

-We can see this aspect feature in yesterday’s Macron-Zuckerberg deal that sees the government of France gain unspecified insider access to Facebook’s data and censorship mechanisms.
+We can see this aspect feature in yesterday’s Macron-Zuckerberg deal that sees the government of France gain unspecified insider access to Facebook’s data and platform.

 While ideally Big Tech would love to have zero government interference in its affairs (this is a power struggle, after all), it is not fundamentally opposed to this sort of regulation.
 As Mark Zuckerberg said after yesterday’s meeting: “I’m encouraged and optimistic about the regulatory framework that will be put in place.”
 If a tech CEO is enthusiastic about a piece of government regulation, the one thing you can be sure of is that that regulation is not in _your_ interests as an individual.

 > “I wake up every morning and I fight regulation, it’s what I do, it’s my job.” — [Eric Schmidt, then-CEO of Google](https://www.newyorker.com/tech/annals-of-technology/mark-zuckerberg-elizabeth-warren-and-the-case-for-regulating-big-tech)

 The last thing we want are regulations that make corporations like Facebook better censors, better filters of our reality, and the authority on what is and isn’t acceptable and who is and isn’t a terrorist.
-And the only thing worse than a corporation with that sort of power is a government with access to that machinery when it has a police force and and army attached to it.
+And the only thing worse than a corporation with that sort of power is a government with access to it when it has a police force and and army attached.

-We live in a world where autocrats like Turkish president Erdoğan label anyone who criticises them terrorists and where that is grounds for imprisoning them.
+We live in a world where [autocrats like Turkish president Erdoğan](https://2018.ar.al/notes/my-speech-at-general-assembly-in-berlin-november-2017/) maintain a stranglehold on the media and imprison people who criticise them as terrorists.
 How long do you think it will take for the Turkish government to knock on Facebook’s door demanding the same sort of access that the government of France now has?

 ### Antitrust and competition